Adrian-Amoddio/wildlife-detection-camera-system/README.md

 I designed and built a fully off grid, solar powered wildlife monitoring system.
 It can stream live video, log environmental data, and trigger my Canon EOS R6 for high-resolution stills remotely from anywhere with mobile reception.

-The system operates with a Raspberry Pi 5, Python/Flask backend, a React dashboard for camera / mode control and monitoring, and an AWS EC2 instance for streaming.
+The system operates with a Raspberry Pi 5, Python/Flask backend, a React dashboard for camera / mode control and monitoring, and an AWS EC2 instance for streaming with a dockerized NGINX server with RTMP to HLS conversion.
 I created everything myself and handled: picking the hardware, designing and fabricating the case, electronics wiring, networking, coding the APIs, and coding the front end website.

 The goal was to create a drop and leave anywhere device for photographing and researching wildlife in places that are hard to reach without having to hike back in to retrieve data or pickup heavy gear.